salbrec/clusterBinnedChIP/README.md

 However, once the bins are derived from the peaks, computing the Jaccard-Distance it much faster compared to computing the Jaccard-Distance between peak files.

-Runtimes were measured on a local machine with an Intel(R) Core(TM) i7-10510U CPU @ 1.80GHz 2.30 GHz.
+Runtimes were measured on a local machine with an Intel® Core™ i7-10510U CPU @ 1.80GHz 2.30 GHz.

 Note that the runtime strongly depends on the CPU of your machine.
 Another test, we ran on the provided CTCF example, showed that the **5kb binning** can be done within **less than 15 seconds per profile** when using a single thread of an AMD Ryzen™ 9 5900X